heslabs/linux-soc-haps/03_FPGA_Prototyping/fpga-prototyping.md

     * The platform supports the integration of various IP blocks, either from a catalog of existing components or custom-designed IPs.
 This flexibility helps in achieving the desired system behavior while meeting key constraints such as size, cost, and performance.

 6. Prototyping for ASICs:
-    * The HAPS-SX platform is often used as a prototyping stage before transitioning to an Application-Specific Integrated Circuit (ASIC).
+    * The HAPS platform is often used as a prototyping stage before transitioning to an Application-Specific Integrated Circuit (ASIC).
 This allows designers to prove the functionality and effectiveness of the chip-based implementation.

 7. Soft-core and Hard-core CPUs:
     * The platform supports both soft-core and hard-core CPU implementations.
 Soft-core CPUs offer flexibility in terms of area and performance, while hard-core CPUs provide fixed processor performance embedded in the FPGA logic.

 9. Integration with Arm IP:
-    * The HAPS-SX platform can integrate with Arm IPs, such as Cortex processors, to create custom SoCs.
-This integration is facilitated by tools like Arm DesignStart, which provides access to design resources and proven IPs.
+    * The HAPS platform can integrate with Arm IPs, such as Cortex-A processors, to create custom SoCs.
+This integration is facilitated by tools provided in Arm Academic Access (AAA) program, which provides access to design resources and proven IPs.

 ---
 ## Applications of HAPS FPGA Prototyping Platform